MithrasOfficial/Acore_Vip/README.md

 -  compile the core with ElunaLua module
 -  adjust config in this file
 -  add this script to ../lua_scripts/
--  give the players away to obtain the VIP item
+-  give the players a way to obtain the VIP item

 ## Player Usage:
 -  obtain the required item for VIP